rimjieun/bravesapp/README.md

 ![Payment Page](./screenshots/payment.png)

-**If the order was successful, a confirmation page should appear.**
+**If the order is successful, a confirmation page should appear with the nearest concession stand for food pick-up.**

 ![Confirmation Page](./screenshots/confirmation.png)